developingAlex/lakedisappointment/README.md

     module.exports = mongoose
     ```
-1. plan some models in the readme
+1. Plan some models in the readme
-1. create the file for the product: /api/models/Product.js and add initial line from init: `const mongoose = require('./init')`
+1. Create the file for the product: /api/models/Product.js and add initial line from init: `const mongoose = require('./init')`
-1. populate the Product model with its schema, which I got from looking at the code from the previous exercise:
+1. Populate the Product model with its schema, which I got from looking at the code from the previous exercise:
     ```javascript
     const mongoose = require('./init')